 For more information, click here to visit the SAR site.

-Competitors must deliver their address in person at the evening January 23, 2018 meeting of the George Mason Chapter of the Virginia Society, Sons of the American Revolution.
-The event will be held at the Elk’s Lodge, 8421 Arlington Boulevard, Fairfax, VA.
-The chapter will assemble at 6:30 and start the meeting at 7:00.
-Contestants and parents are guests of the Chapter for their meal.
+In past years, competitors delivered their address in person at an evening January meeting of the George Mason Chapter of the Virginia Society, Sons of the American Revolution.
+Those contestants and parents were guests of the Chapter for their meal.

-To apply to join the Oration Contest, click here to download the application form.
-Complete it and submit it to Compatriot Keith Reeves, Chairperson of the George Mason Chapter’s Rumbaugh Oration Contest, at email@example.com.
+To apply to join the Oration Contest, contact Compatriot Thomas Kiess, Chairperson of the George Mason Chapter’s Rumbaugh Oration Contest.